The Evolution of JAMB: From Paper & Pencil to CBT Chaos

 Registration moved online properly.
 No more scratch cards by 2015.
 Students registered through JAMB's portal directly, uploaded documents digitally, and received email confirmations.
 The internet café era ended—most candidates could register from their phones.

-2013-2015: The CBT Transition Chaos
+2013-2015: The Great CBT Panic

-Today's Reality: Nearly 2 Million Candidates
+Today's Reality: Nearly 2 Million Competitors

-Your parents faced less than 200,000 competitors total when they wrote JAMB.
+Your parents faced less than 200,000 competitors when they wrote JAMB.
 You're facing nearly 2 million.
 The competition isn't in your head—the numbers prove it.

-JAMB's official cut-off mark sits at 140, but that's meaningless for competitive programs.
-Top universities operate between 180-250.
-Medicine and Surgery programs demand 250-300.
-Scoring 200 no longer guarantees admission anywhere serious—it's just the minimum to be considered.
+JAMB's official cut-off mark sits at 140, but that's essentially meaningless for competitive programs.
+Top universities operate between 200-280.
+Medicine and Engineering programs demand 260-300.
+In 2025, about 78% of candidates scored below 200, with only 0.63% (12,421 candidates) achieving 300 and above.

 What Hasn't Changed

 University admission still determines life trajectories for many Nigerian families.
 JAMB remains the single most important exam many students ever take.
-Four subjects, four hours, four years of secondary school compressed into one test.
+Four subjects, four hours, years of secondary school compressed into one test.
 The stakes feel impossibly high because, for many families, they are.

 The Evolution Continues